Google’s PageRank: does it still matter in 2024

 The value of PageRank is based the number of outgoing links

-The updated algorithm
+The updated Google PageRank algorithm

-In 2004, Google published the updated PageRank patent based on a “reasonable surfer model” where they introduced the idea that links may have different values based on their potential to be clicked.
+In 2004, Google published the updated website PageRank patent based on a “reasonable surfer model” where they introduced the idea that links may have different values based on their potential to be clicked.
 For example, links placed on top of the page or links with long enough informative anchor texts are usually more visible and attractive to users.
 From that moment on, the likelihood of being clicked has been considered for assessing authority and serving rankings.

 ∀si ≠ p ∈ P, Ri⁡(p) = d⁢ ∑ q→p⁢ Ri⁡(q) / qout ⁢* w(q→p)